 With this in mind, immediately framing a defense strategy, with a capable criminal defense attorney, will allow you to effectively argue your case and increase your chances of getting the charges dropped or even completely dismissed.

-With years of experience dealing with similar violent crime cases, the attorneys at The Law Offices of Richard C. McConathy can be counted on to provide excellent client service, while making certain that your individual rights are protected throughout the entire criminal process.
+With years of experience dealing with similar violent crime cases, the attorneys at Law Offices of Richard C. McConathy can be counted on to provide excellent client service, while making certain that your individual rights are protected throughout the entire criminal process.

 To schedule a free and confidential consultation to go over the specifics of your case, call (972) 233-5700 or send an online message today.
-The Law Offices of Richard C. McConathy proudly represent individuals in the north Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis and Rockwall.
+Law Offices of Richard C. McConathy proudly represent individuals in the north Texas counties of Dallas, Collin, Wise, Johnson, Tarrant, Denton, Ellis and Rockwall.

 Injury to an Elderly or Disabled Person under Texas Law

 According to Texas Penal Code §22.04, a person commits the offense of injury to an elderly or disabled individual if they intentionally, knowingly, recklessly, or with criminal negligence, by act or intentionally, knowingly, or recklessly by omission, causes to a child, elderly individual, or disabled individual:

 - serious bodily injury;

 - serious mental deficiency, impairment, or injury; or

 - bodily injury.

 This offense, if done “knowingly or intentionally” and results in serious bodily injury or serious mental deficiency or injury, it is considered a felony of the first degree.
 If convicted, this charge comes with a presumptive sentence of up to 99 years in prison and / or fines not to exceed $10,000.
 If the offense is done “recklessly” it is considered a felony of the second degree (up to 20 years in prison and / or a fine not to exceed $10,000).